 And it doesn't exactly get any better when it turns out he's not her brother, but her great, great-something grandfather.
 Yeah...

 While it's common to have a thing for incestuous pairings in fiction, some fans take their preference to an extreme by wanting nearly every character to be in an incestuous relationship, that is the ones who ship Kaname with his daughter, said girl with her brother (the foster/children of Zero and Yuuki) or even better; wishing a third Love Triangle will erupt of both Kaname and Zero's son falling in love with the daughter.
 That's right, some fans like the thought of Kaname falling for his own daughter and competing over her with her half-brother.
 That or, one comment would point out the observation that if Yuuki had had a son looking like Kaname, she'd end up falling for him.
 One might certainly hope the makers of these statements don't apply their fetishes to real life...

-The Scrappy: Yuuki's inability to choose between the two guys, leading to her two-timing Kaname and screwing over Zero's feelings time and again throughout the story has gained her alot of hate from both sides, and while the guys are far from flawless themselves, it's the fact that Yuuki's supposed to be the "just" and strong heroine that ends in too much of a Moral Dissonance.
+The Scrappy: Yuuki's inability to choose between the two guys, leading to her two-timing Kaname and screwing over Zero's feelings time and again throughout the story has gained her alot of hate from both sides, and while the guys are far from flawless themselves, it's the fact that Yuuki's stated to be a "just" heroine that ends in too much of a Moral Dissonance.